A root canal is a dental procedure involving the removal of an infected or inflamed pulp to prevent the extraction of the entire tooth.

 What will my tooth look like after the treatment?

-If you have gotten a crown or filling after canal treatment, your teeth should blend in naturally with your surrounding teeth.
+If you have gotten a crown or filling after canal treatment, your tooth should blend in naturally with your surrounding teeth.
 However, if you haven’t, you might notice the tooth getting grey or dark.

 How long can I wait to get a root canal?